 And though I knew it wasn’t exactly my fault my parents didn’t have the money to keep putting me through school, I took that very much as a personal failing.
 “If I had worked harder, I would have been able to get a scholarship.
 If I’d worked part-time, I could have at least paid for my fees this year.”
 I really, really wanted to stay.
 So when my parents showed up at my dorm, on an appropriately downcast and snowy day in December, the morning after my final exams (exams which I can at least say I absolutely crushed), I wasn’t exactly chomping at the bit to go home.

 I remember locking myself into my bedroom – or, rather, my parents’ bedroom, because my bedroom had been rented out to help make ends meet, and so I slept in a corner in my parents’ bedroom – and sulking for days.
-I didn’t actually have a lot to do during that time – I was going through the process of applying for community college (which was then one of the most mortifying experiences of my entire life; I had always thought myself intellectually above community colleges, as if they were something for weak or stupid people – how wrong I would be), and none of my high school friends were really available during that time (not that I would have had the courage to stand in front of them anyway.)
+I didn’t actually have a lot to do during that time – I was going through the process of applying for community college (which was then one of the most mortifying experiences of my entire life; I had always thought myself intellectually above community colleges, as if they were something for weak or stupid people – how wrong I would be), and none of my high school friends were really available during that time.
 So I did what any other dweeb does when he’s depressed – I watched a lot of anime.

 I’m not gonna make a lot of excuses about the actual plot – lord knows I’ve complained about it both then and now.
-Bobduh ripped into the series, in what I realized later was the first time I’d followed someone’s critique of a show and what would likely be my first real introduction to aniblogging.
+Bobduh ripped into the series, in what I realized later was the first time I’d followed someone’s critique of a show, and what was my first real introduction to aniblogging.
 Let’s just say that it has a lot of problems.

 I’m doing a lot better nowadays.
 I’m not exactly someone I would call super successful yet, but I feel like I’m a bit less of a failure than I used to be.
 I’m back in school (actually, just one more semester away from graduating!), with at least one job offer lined up, something like a legacy to leave behind at my school, and a few people I can call comrades and friends.
 I’m really uncertain about my future, and like I said earlier, my tendency towards envy means that I still get angry when others succeed when I don’t.
 But I’m aware of it, and I try to fight it.
 And I still fail a lot (I got really bad grades this semester…), but I want to keep trying – because once or twice I’ve managed to succeed, and that motivates me to keep going.
 Sakurasou didn’t teach me this on its own, but it definitely contributed.